 Boring website copy isn’t beneficial to anyone, especially your visitors.
 Website goers will feel they’ve wasted their time reading content that doesn’t interest them and leave your site only to find their answers on a competitor’s website.
 They lose time and you lose clients.

 Think about it – would you stick out a book that doesn’t interest you or watch a full season of a TV show that only has you fall asleep?
-The design of a website should catch the viewers eye and the copy should interest them enough to stick around.
+The design of a website should catch your visitor’s eye and the copy should interest them enough to stick around.
 The headings should grab their attention and the information given should be engaging.

 Another way to entice viewers to read your content is to make it easy for them to find what interests them.
 By making the copy scannable, visitors can skim your website and dive into what is relevant to their story and financial journey.